JayLuo17/NFT_Trading_System/README.md

 ```
 python3 -m pipx install eth-brownie
 ```
+- Currently, all the NFT token records are hosted on ipfs using local point, need to migrate to public network using public service like [`pinata`](https://www.pinata.cloud/).
 - Need to add sepolia testnet to brownie, which is the PoS eth-based network.
 Use the follwoing architecture:
 ```
    sepolia